Footsteps of Yukon Pioneers

 - Haines Junction

-Beginning with a short crossing of the Yukon River by ferry, today your journey takes you along a picturesque route following the Top of the World Highway and the Taylor Highway as it traverses the wilds of Yukon over the international border to Alaska, USA.
-The small crossroads town of Chicken provides the ideal midway point to stop and experience a slice of local life.
-Continue on as you loop back south back into Canada and arrive in the small town of Beaver Creek for the evening.
+Beaver Creek is Canada’s westernmost community and is the home of the White River First Nation.
+It’s proximity to the Alaskan border makes it a natural stopping point before continuing onto Haines Junction.
+Beginning with a short crossing of the Yukon River by ferry, journey along the Top of the World Highway and Taylor Highway as it traverses the wilds of the Yukon and across the border and through the small crossroads town of Chicken.
+Continue on as you loop south back into Canada.
+Spend the night just outside of Beaver Creek.

 - International flights from London (please ask if regional airports are required)